ieiei/ianvei/rust-for-rustaceans/9 UNSAFE CODE.md

 Listing 9-9: The implementation of *Foo* dictates whether this code should compile

 Without knowing the definition of Foo, can you say whether this code should compile or not?
 When we set x = false, there is still a foo hanging around that will be dropped at the end of the scope.
-We know that foo con- tains a mutable borrow of x, which would indicate that the mutable borrow that’s necessary to modify x is illegal.
+We know that foo contains a mutable borrow of x, which would indicate that the mutable borrow that’s necessary to modify x is illegal.
 But what’s the harm in allowing it?
-It turns out that allowing the mutation of x is problematic only if Foo imple- ments Drop—if Foo doesn’t implement Drop, then we know that Foo won’t touch the reference to x after its last use.
+It turns out that allowing the mutation of x is problematic only if Foo implements Drop—if Foo doesn’t implement Drop, then we know that Foo won’t touch the reference to x after its last use.
 Since that last use is before we need the exclusive reference for the assignment, we can allow the code!
 On the other hand, if Foo does implement Drop, we can’t allow this code, since the Drop implementation may use the reference to x.

 Now that you’re warmed up, take a look at Listing 9-10.
 In this not-so- straightforward code snippet, the mutable reference is buried even deeper.